cosmos/ibc/spec/ics-25-handler-interface/README.md

 `sendPacket` attempts to send a packet, returning an error if the packet cannot be sent (perhaps because the sending module does not own the channel in question), and returning a unique identifier if successful.

-The returned identifier will be the same as that sent by the timeout handler, so it can be used by the sending module to associate a specific action with a specific packet timeout.
+The returned identifier will be the same as that sent by the timeout handler `timeoutPacket`, so it can be used by the sending module to associate a specific action with a specific packet timeout.

 ```coffeescript
 function sendPacket(Packet packet) -> string | Err